-Based on our current level of operations and anticipated growth, we believe our future cash flows from operating activities and existing cash balances, which include the net proceeds from our IPO, will be sufficient to meet our cash requirements for at least the next 12 months.
+Based on our current level of operations and anticipated growth, we believe our future cash flows from operating activities and existing cash balances will be sufficient to meet our cash requirements for at least the next 12 months.

-Going forward, we may access capital markets to raise additional equity financing for various business reasons, including additional working capital to fund operations and anticipated growth, required debt payments and acquisitions.
-The timing, size, and pricing of any such financing will depend on investor interest and market conditions, and there can be no assurance that we will be able to obtain any such financing.
+Going forward, we may raise additional equity or debt financing for various business reasons, including required debt payments and acquisitions.
+The timing, term, size, and pricing of any such financing will depend on investor interest and market conditions, and there can be no assurance that we will be able to obtain any such financing.